bank-vaults/bank-vaults/README.md

 - If you use Bank-Vaults in a production environment, add yourself to the list of production [adopters](https://github.com/banzaicloud/bank-vaults/blob/master/ADOPTERS.md).:metal: <br>
 - Help new users with issues they may encounter :muscle:
 - Send a pull request with your new features and bug fixes :rocket:

+### Commercial Support

+If you are using Bank-Vaults in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of Bank Vaults.

+### Engineering Blog

+To be up-to-date with Bank-Vaults and the other open source and commercial [products of Banzai Cloud, subscribe to our blog](https://pages.banzaicloud.com/sign-up-for-the-banzai-cloud-newsletter/).

 ## Credits